Code of Conduct

 - b) You should record any viewings that have been arranged for the property and communicate feedback from those viewings to your client within agreed timescales.

-- c) When you know the property has been marketed by another agent you should establish if your client has previously viewed the property through that or any other agent.
+- d) When you know the property has been marketed by another agent you should establish if a potential buyer has previously viewed the property through that agent (see code 6 f) and g)).

 - a) Unless otherwise instructed by your client, if you hold the keys to the property you should be present at any viewings of the property.
 You should not allow a prospective purchaser or tenant (as the case may be) to visit the property without your supervision.

 - b) If you are arranging for someone to view a property that is not vacant, you should agree the arrangements with the occupier (including any tenants) beforehand with 24 hours’ notice, where possible.

 - c) You should make sure that all the keys you have are kept secure.

 - d) You should maintain records of when you issue keys and to whom, and when they are returned.
 These records should be kept secure and separate from the actual keys.
 You should only give keys to people providing you with satisfactory identification.
 The keys and their key rings should not identify the property address.